LLC Formation in Texas

 LLCs Versus Limited Partnerships

 Like LLCs and corporations, limited partnerships are registered entities with a liability shield.
 They file a certificate of formation with the secretary of state and pay a filing fee.
-The general partner in a limited partnership (typically a shell corporation or LLC) is supposed to be the only one running things.
-The general partner has sole full liability.
+The general partner in a limited partnership (typically an LLC with minimal assets) is supposed to be the only one running things.
+The general partner has sole full liability to third parties who sue the limited partnership.

-Even though it is more complex than an LLC, limited partnerships are excellent investment vehicles in the right circumstances.
+Even though they are more complex than an LLC, limited partnerships are excellent investment vehicles in the right circumstances.
 They are commonly used for commercial transactions involving multiple investors—deals involving shopping centers, apartment buildings, and the like—rather than residential rental properties.

 LLC FORMATION PROCESS